Estimated time to read: 5 minutes

 When used with the most advanced filters and dryers, a rotary screw VSD iPM compressor works for most applications demanding clean air.
 Such uses include automotive and manufacturing, energy, and HVAC.

-In general, rotary screw compressors have revolutionised the potential for what's possible with high-pressure air flow.
-They're typically more reliable than piston compressors and come in a range of sizes to meet various applications.
+In general, rotary screw compressors have revolutionized the potential for what's possible with high pressure air flow.
+They're typically more reliable than piston compressors, and come in a range of sizes to meet various applications.

 With iPM, compressor technology has come a long way.
 We're continually working towards what's next.